 Price, per person.
-Two sharing: £2,390 or £2,180 without flights.
-Single occupancy: £2,590 or £2,380 without flights.
+Two sharing: £2,710 or £2,480 without flights.
+Single occupancy: £2,940 or £2,710 without flights.

-Included: air travel (economy class) with Lufthansa and British Airways (Aircraft 320 and 319); travel by private coach throughout; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips for waiters; all state and airport taxes; the services of the lecturer and tour manager.
+Included: air travel (economy class) with British Airways (Aircraft 320 and 319); travel by private coach throughout; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips for waiters; all state and airport taxes; the services of the lecturer and tour manager.

 Accommodation.
 Dorint Am Goethepark, Weimar (hotel-weimar.dorint.com): a modern 4-star hotel, situated by the park and on the edge of the town centre.
-Radisson Blu Fürst Leopold Hotel, Dessau (radissonblu.com/hotel-dessau): a 4-star hotel with spacious, modern rooms.
-Regent Hotel, Berlin (theregentberlin.de): an elegant 5-star hotel decorated in Regency style, located close to Unter den Linden.
+Radisson Blu Fürst Leopold Hotel, Dessau (radissonblu.com/hoteldessau): a 4-star hotel with spacious, modern rooms.
+Westin Grand, Berlin (marriott.com): a 5-star hotel built in the 1980s and renovated in a classicist style, located on the corner of Unter den Linden and Friedrichstraße.